dixpont/AlsaController/README.md

 # AlsaController
-A simple script to change the current sound card, run as super user.
+A simple script to change the current sound card.
+Add to binaries or make an alias, run as super user.
-It's legit, trust me ;)